Debugging Memgraph

 privileged: true

-k8s official documentation on how to debug running pods is quite detailed.
+Kubernetes official documentation on how to debug running pods covers additional techniques including node-level debugging.

 Handling core dumps